timjbruce/reinvent_cvra_bootcamp/README.md

 >We'll assume that you have some basic knowledge of AWS services like IAM, Cloudformation, DynamoDB, S3, IoT, etc., are comfortable using the AWS CLI, and have some knowledge of Python.
-You'll also need to prepare the following <b>prior</b> to the workshop:
+You'll also need to prepare the following for the workshop (can be done in Cloud9):
->* Laptop running Windows or MacOS
+>* Laptop running Windows or MacOS and Google Chrome or Mozilla Firefox (Safari, Internet Explorer, or Microsoft Edge are not recommended)
 >* An AWS account with Administrator Access
->* The AWS CLI, configured with an Administrator Access ([directions here](https://docs.aws.amazon.com/cli/latest/userguide/installing.html))
+>* The AWS CLI, configured with a user that has Administrator Access ([directions here](https://docs.aws.amazon.com/cli/latest/userguide/installing.html))
 >* The ASK CLI ([Alexa Skills Kit CLI](https://developer.amazon.com/docs/smapi/quick-start-alexa-skills-kit-command-line-interface.html#step-1-prerequisites-for-using-ask-cli))
 >* Python, Node, and NPM, Virtualenv, git
 >* a HERE Maps app_code and app_id (register for a free account at [developer.here.com](developer.here.com))